 State A0: Determine Rx HDCP Capable.
-The transmitter determines that the receiver is HDCP capable.
-This step may be defined as part of the setup and discovery procedures and is outside the scope of this specification.
+The transmitter determines that the receiver is HDCP capable as part of the setup and discovery procedures defined in the AVCL chapter of the WHDI specification.
 Since state A0 is reached when content protection is desired by the Upstream Content Control Function, authentication must be started immediately by the transmitter if the receiver is HDCP capable.
 A valid video screen is displayed to the user with encryption disabled during this time.